Hunterszone/MyWebProjects/Apps4Web/WebSiteProject/README.md

 ## IV.
 Authentication
 - You can also authenticate, using a password, or a mobile app for scanning QR codes plus
 another one for the generation of a one-time pass code
+- Another authentication options are by using SMS or email address
-- For this project I use the **sonata-project/GoogleAuthenticator** library
+- For this project I use the **sonata-project/GoogleAuthenticator** library for the QR auth, MessageBird for the SMS auth and OTP generation for the email auth